List of Red Dead Redemption 2 characters: Charles Smith

 Charles Smith (Noshir Dalal) is a recent addition to the Van der Linde gang.
 Born to an African-American father and Native American mother, Charles often struggled to find a place to belong.
-A quiet and reserved man, Charles is highly skilled at hunting and tracking.
+A quiet and reserved man, Charles is honest, principled, and highly skilled at hunting and tracking, as well as a deadly fighter.
 He joined the gang about six months before the events of the game as he agreed with their overall ideologies.
 Charles accompanies the gang on several outings, including the robbery of Cornwall's train, the rescue of Sean MacGuire, and the train robbery orchestrated by John.
 Charles partakes in the failed bank robbery in Saint Denis, later distracting Pinkerton guards to allow some of the gang members to escape the country.
 During their absence, Charles and Sadie unite and relocate the gang.
 Upon their return, Charles and Arthur help the Native Americans in their fight against the army; Charles eventually chooses to stay at the reservation to help protect the Native Americans.
 Eight years later, in 1907, Charles is participating in fighting tournaments to earn money in Saint Denis.
 He leaves the city to help John build his house at his new ranch and later accompanies him and Sadie as they track down and kill Micah.
 Charles attends John and Abigail's wedding before departing the ranch.

 Dalal resonated with Charles as he is half-Japanese and half-Parsi.
 He drew experiences from his personal life when portraying the character.
 The original actor for Charles was recast as the team felt he did not fit.